COME BUILD HOPE WITH US!

 or related areas; Master's preferred

-- Minimum of 5 years experience in government relations/affairs
+- Minimum of 5 years of related work experience (including internships and volunteer work).

 - Driver's license in good standing and ability to use personal